johnnyboysydney/WorkOut_Tracker/README.md

 ## Acknowledgments

 Thanks to Agustin and to both TA's for sharting their knowledge.
-Also to my peers who engage in questions and also sharing knowlegde as well as some laughs.
-Needless to say to my sons, my soul-my life, my daughters the smile that rocks my world and my beauty partner.

 ***

 ### CopyRight